GLF Schools

 EBACC

 We understand the need to develop our student's understanding of the world in which they live and fully support the cultural appreciation offered by an extensive EBACC programme.
-Our curriculum model means that all students (with some exceptions) study Spanish from Spanish from Year 7 – Year 11.
+Our curriculum model means that all students (with some exceptions) study Spanish from Year 7 – Year 11.
+Historical and projected EBACC figures can be seen in the table below:

 Year